 As of November 8, 2011, the EDD completed implementation of the Electronic Benefit Payments Project.
 About 1.1 million people are currently claiming unemployment benefits.
-The EDD and banking partner Bank of America have issued close to 1.6 million UI debit cards since July, 2011.
-That is in addition to the cards issued to State Disability Insurance (SDI) and Paid Family Leave (PFL) customers over the last year.
+The EDD and banking partner Bank of America have established over 1.7 million UI debit card accounts since July 2011.
+That is in addition to the accounts established for State Disability Insurance (SDI) and Paid Family Leave (PFL) customers over the last year.